goh-joshua/tp/docs/UserGuide.md

 # User Guide

 **playbook.io** is a platform that helps sports agents efficiently manage athletes, organizations, and contracts.
-It combines the speed of a Command Line Interface with the ease of a Graphical Interface, enabling agents to stay organized, build stronger relationships, and focus on closing deals.
+It combines the speed of a Command Line Interface with the ease of a Graphical User Interface, enabling agents to stay organized, build stronger relationships, and focus on closing deals.

 <!-- * Table of Contents -->
 <page-nav-print />